sydney0zq/covid-19-detection/deCoVnet/README.md

 This is the implementation of DeCoVNet.
-The code only covers the inference stage.
+The code only covers training and testing stages.

 0. Prepare the deep learning environments